 The next arrangement is from Zodiac: Final Fantasy Tactics Remixed.
 The album covers music by Hitoshi Sakimoto and Masaharu Iwata from the soundtrack to the original Final Fantasy Tactics game.

 “Antipyretic” is one of the many battle themes from Final Fantasy Tactics.
 The contrasting sections in Hitoshi Sakimoto’s original piece made it a perfect candidate for a piano arrangement in my mind.
 Much of this arrangement’s inspiration came from the official Final Fantasy Piano Collections albums and the later Piano Opera albums.
 It was a fun challenge to create my take on a battle piece from the Final Fantasy Tactics soundtrack.

 I’ll be adding more arrangement tracks to this page as they are released.
-You can also look up my contributions to the Materia Collective albums on my Materia artist page.
+You can also check out more of my music arrangements and remixes on my YouTube channel.